-Our health partnership with Botswana has resulted in a clear record of success.
+The U.S.-Botswana health partnership remains strong and effective.
 HIV-associated mortality has been reduced by more than half since treatment became available, and the rate of new infections has declined.
-Botswana's blood safety, HIV treatment, and Prevention of Mother to Child Transmission (PMTCT) programs are models for their coverage and quality of services.
-The percent of donated blood that is positive for HIV declined from 7.5% in 2003 to 1.0% in 2010.
+Botswana's HIV treatment and Prevention of Mother to Child Transmission (PMTCT) programs are models for their coverage and quality of services.
 The rate of mother to child HIV transmission in Botswana has declined to <4%.
-The Masa treatment program now covers 96% of persons eligible for treatment at CD4 <250 cells/mm3.
+The Masa treatment program now covers over 98% of Batswana eligible for treatment at CD4 <350.
+The percentage of donated blood that is positive for HIV declined from 7.5% in 2003 to 1.0% in 2010.